tikendraw/employee-churn-prediction-project-explainable-model/README.md

-# Churn Prediction App using XGBoost Classifier
+# Churn Prediction and Explaination App using XGBoost Classifier and SHAP

 ## Objective